Thyda-Siv/Thyda-Siv.github.io/_pages/publications.md

 **Reachsak Ly**, Mohammad Hossein Heydari, Hossein Naderi, Josh Iorio, Alireza Shojaei*, Investigation of Gender and Racial Diversity in U.S. Construction Higher Education (* In revision for resubmission*)

-**Reachsak Ly**, Alireza Shojaei, Smart and autonomous building cyber-physical system (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei, Decentralized governance for Community-based facilities management in smart building (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei, Data-driven, and distributed governance for smart building facilities management (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei, Blockchain-based IoT and digital twin for decentralized automation of building facilities operation (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei, Large language model for human building interaction (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei, Artificial intelligence agent for smart building emergency response (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei, Artificial intelligence agent for construction site safety monitoring (*In preparation for submission*)

 Assessment of annoyance from traffic noise inside a school and a hospital, Inter Noise 2024 Conference, (*In preparation for submission*)